 ACON’s training offerings are highly interactive with an emphasis on practical skills development, application to own practice, and peer-driven stories.

-Our in-person, eLearning and webinar training options may include any or all of the following:
+Our in-person, eLearning and webinar training options may include some of the following:

 - Presentation of key concepts